 With just 30 days at a rehab center, you can get clean and sober, start therapy, join a support group, and learn ways to manage your cravings.

 Stop Addiction Before It Gets Worse

-Prevention strategies can help stop teens from developing a substance use disorder; however, treatment is best for teens who already have a problem.
+Prevention strategies can help stop teens from developing a substance use disorder; however, treatment is recommended for teens who already have a problem.
 Treatment puts teens in the care of medical professionals with tools for recovery.
 For instance, teens may not realize there are underlying conditions that may encourage substance abuse, known as co-occurring disorders.
 These would be treated with cutting-edge medication and therapy.
 Detox is completed under the hand of a medical professional to ensure support.
 Perhaps most importantly, therapies and peer groups encourage a feeling of health and belonging.
-Contact a treatment specialist to locate facilities catering to teen-related treatment today.
+Contact a treatment provider to locate facilities catering to teen-related treatment today.